roblebob/UltradianX/README.md

 the _24h spiral activity clock_.
 To return from the PreferencesFragment to the OverviewFragment, the user has to swipe downwards on the _24h spiral activity clock_.

+When you click on a particular _Adventure_, you are taken to the MainFragment.

 ### UI Mocks: Main (_passive/active_)
 <img src="/proposal/ui_mocks_main_passive_active2.png">